GeoscienceAustralia/ptha/ptha_access/README.md

 reconstructed from the [detailed information](DETAILED_README.md).

 [Similar data is available in shapefile format here](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.zip).
 You must unzip the file after download.
-A weakness of shapefiles is that attribute names must contain at most 10 characters.
+Shapefiles have a weakness; attribute names must not exceed 10 characters.
 Therefore the attributes are renamed in some instances, as compared with the above csv:
 * `lon`, `lat` give the location in longitude/latitude (degrees).